Handlekurven din er tom

 For us, social sustainability is as important as environmental sustainability.
-That’s why we are, as the only Nordic outdoor brand, members of Fair Wear Foundation.
-FWF is an organisation that works with clothing manufacturers, and all other relevant parties, to monitor and improve workplace conditions in several production countries across Asia, Europe and Africa.
-FWF combats injustice, improves dangerous and otherwise poor working conditions, and monitors pay.
-Haglöfs is a member since 2012.
+That’s why we are members of Fair Wear.
+Fair Wear is an organisation that works with clothing manufacturers, and all other relevant parties, to monitor and improve workplace conditions in several production countries across Asia, Europe and Africa.
+Fair Wear combats injustice, improves dangerous and otherwise poor working conditions, and monitors pay.
+Haglöfs is a member since 2012 and is proud to be ranked as Leaders in the organisation.

 Poor labour conditions are still a problem for outdoor brands.
-It is crucial sustainability challenge that we can’t ignore, but can’t solve on our own.
+It is crucial sustainability challenge that we can’t ignore but can’t solve on our own.
 The solution requires radical collaboration.
 Together with other brands, suppliers, but also NGO’s and trade unions, we can change the industry.
-That’s why we are a part of Fair Wear Foundation.
+That’s why we are a part of Fair Wear.

 Regular visits to our production sites